 With all of these measurements combined, you can determine an accurate sleeve length.
 For casual sleeve lengths, your arm length is the only measurement taken.
 This length starts at the top of your shoulder and goes to just below your wrist.

-When measuring your sleeve length, you want to make sure that you bend your elbow slightly.
+Some people will skip this step and measure straight from shoulder to wrist.
+If you prefer this method when finding your sleeve measurement, you want to make sure that you bend your elbow slightly.
 Doing so serves a couple of purposes.
 One, it allows for just enough additional length so that your fit isn’t too tight.

 And two, your arms naturally rest in a slightly bent position.
 As such, your measurement will be more precise and provide better comfort.